-The mission of Public Works Weights and Measures is to monitor trades in which goods are sold by weight and volume.

-This office provides inspections to gas pumps, scales and other equipment utilized in measuring the quantities and qualities of goods to be sold.
+Public Works Weights and Measures is responsible for monitoring trades in which goods are sold by weight and volume.
+They provide inspections to gas pumps, scales and other equipment utilized in measuring the quantities and qualities of goods to be sold.